Many people want the protection of the COVID-19 vaccine but are afraid to get shots because they suffer from needle phobia or fear of needles.

 Pre-existing anxiety, a heightened sensitivity to pain, and having family members with the same phobia are also factors.

-How common is needle phobia, and does it result in vaccine hesitancy?
+How common is needle phobia, and does the fear of needles result in vaccine hesitancy?

 Needle phobia is so common that there’s even a fancy name for it: trypanophobia.